Cove Queenstown and Cobh

 Dancing In The Kitchen

 Band “Dancing in the Kitchen”.
 On stage: Front Left on Fiddle: Fiona Mulcahy, Back Left: Jim Malloy: Uilleen Pipes / Whistle, Back Middle: Brian Kenny: Cajon, Back Right: Ronan Tattan, Front Right: John Paul Tattan, Accordion, Front Middle: Sean Treacy Guitar / Vocals.
 Video By: Ross Carey, Keno Shout Video Productions.
-At the launch of a my Digital Art Exhibition in July 2018.
+At the launch of a my Digital Art Exhibition in July 2018 in Cork Airport.